pilcrowonpaper/copenhagen/pages/webauthn.md

 The algorithm ID is from the [IANA COSE Algorithms registry](https://www.iana.org/assignments/cose/cose.xhtml).
 ECDSA with SHA-256 (ES256) is recommended as it is widely supported.
 You can also pass `-257` for RSASSA-PKCS1-v1.5 (RS256) to support a wider range of devices but devices that only support it are rare.

 For most cases, `attestation` should be set to `"none"`.
-We don't need to verify of the authenticator and not all authenticators support it.
+We don't need to verify the manufacturer of the authenticator and not all authenticators support it.

 For passkeys, ensure the public key is a resident key and requires user verification.